kangjie-chen/BadPre/README.md

 ## Key flow of BaPre

 - poisoning a pre-trained clean BERT model
-  - download Books corpus
+  - download training data of BERT (i.e., English Wiki)
   - prepare poisoned data
   - download a clean BERT from Huggingface
-  - pre-train the clean BERT with the poisoned data
+  - continuously pre-train the clean BERT with the poisoned data

 - attack downstream models with the poisoned BERT
   - download clean training data of downstream tasks